How to Fulfill the BA Language Requirement

-Complete the 4th semester level (2020) of any foreign language with either a C-/ CR or better.
+Complete the 4th semester (2020) of any world language with either a C-/ CR or better.

-If within the last five years you have had a class or experience with the following languages: Spanish, French, German, Italian, Mandarin Chinese (simplified), Japanese, or Arabic you MUST take the Language Placement Testto determine which 1000-2000 level class is appropriate.
+If within the last five years you have had a class or experience with Spanish, French, German, Italian, Mandarin Chinese, Japanese, or Arabic, you MUST take the Language Placement Test to determine which 1000-2000 class to take.

-3060 is for students who have spent at least 1.5 years in a non-English speaking country
+3060 is for students who have spent 18 months or longer in another language environment.

-Pass a language proficiency test (Language Placement Test, MLA, or FLATS) and purchase the 16 lower division credits
+Pass a language proficiency test and purchase the 16 lower division credits

-*Students who take a test to purchase credits after February 1, 2013 have one year from the test date to buy the credits.
+*Students who take a test to purchase credits have one year from the test date to buy the credits.